 Country Music Hall of Fame and Museum#6 in Best Things To Do in Nashville

 Music and history lovers can mix and mingle over the exhibits found at the Country Music Hall of Fame and Museum.
-Peruse the plaques dedicated to country music's finest – from Patsy Cline to Johnny Cash – and walk among artifacts like Jimmie Rodger's guitar and Elvis Presley's solid gold Cadillac limo.
+Peruse the plaques dedicated to country music's finest – from Patsy Cline to Johnny Cash – and walk among artifacts like Jimmie Rodgers' guitar and Elvis Presley's solid gold Cadillac limo.
 If you have time, stop to browse the two-story wall plastered with every gold and platinum country record produced, and then head to Studio B. One of the world's most influential recording studios and a Music Row Landmark, Studio B produced more than 35,000 songs by legends like Dolly Parton, Waylon Jennings and Roy Orbison.
-For an interactive history lesson on the roots and evolution of country music, take a self-guided walk through the Sing Me Back Home: A Journey Through Country Music exhibit, which spans two floors of the museum.
+For an interactive history lesson on the roots and evolution of country music, take a self-guided walk through the "Sing Me Back Home: A Journey Through Country Music" exhibit, which spans two floors of the museum.

 More Best Things To Do in Nashville

 While many people come to Nashville to soak up the history of country music at the city's museums, others prefer enjoying the tunes in person.
 The best way to do that is to stop in to the many bars that line Broadway, downtown Nashville's main thoroughfare.
 Lower Broadway is nicknamed